 Labor thinks it has to go along with every reactionary Liberal policy on social issues to hold onto what’s left of its blue collar working class base.
 The Greens think the working class is a write off, and pin their hopes for political success on the liberal middle class who increasingly populate the inner city.

 On paper, the Greens are much better than Labor.
-The ALP actually votes for reactionary Liberal policies on refugees, military spending, and all the rest.
-In government, it carries out these policies even when they are electorally unpopular - just think of the allegedly “left” PM Julia Gillard who refused to support same-sex marriage!
+The ALP actually votes for reactionary Liberal policies on refugees, military spending, and all the rest, and reverses virtually none of them when they are in office.
 The Greens, by contrast, have decent, if not perfect, policies on workers rights and unions, as well as their vastly better (when compared to the ALP) policies on climate, refugees, war, etc.

 But the Greens aren’t serious about representing workers.
 Their policies say one thing, their practice says another.
 Greens campaign money flows overwhelmingly to the gentrified inner city seats where they think they can knock off Labor.
 Greens political operatives will openly tell you that they think “demographic changes are on their side” in these areas - by which they mean the fact that working class migrant communities are being driven out of the inner north and west and replaced with middle class university educated whites.

 At the same time the Greens are completely uninterested in the electorates where Victoria’s multicultural working class is concentrated.
 Those seats are Labor heartlands, but that doesn’t mean Labor is loved there.
 In places like Broadmeadows, people hate the ALP.
-They still vote Labor, because no one they have ever known has voted Tory, but if a serious alternative was on offer, they would switch in a second.
+They still vote Labor, but if a serious alternative was on offer, they would switch in a second.

 But for the Greens, these are not “their people”.
 They aren’t interested.

-Our argument is that you can build a political force in Melbourne politics that can both win over the left-liberal vote in the inner city, and also get the support of workers in the outer northern and western suburbs - the working class heart of the city.
+Our argument is that you can build a political force in Melbourne politics that can both win over the left-liberal vote in the inner city, and also get the support of workers in the outer northern and western suburbs.

 We think it is possible to build a political movement that can fight racism and class-exploitation at the same time.
 A movement that understands that genuinely progressive politics has always started by organising working class communities to fight for their own interests.